How to choose the best roof lantern for your conservatory

 Thermal performance and energy efficiency

 Thermal efficiency determines how well your roof lantern prevents heat loss whilst maintaining comfortable indoor temperatures.
-Look for U-values – this measurement shows how much heat passes through the glazing.
+Look for U-values – this measurement shows how much heat passes through the glazing, particularly with effective thermal breaks.
 Lower numbers mean better insulation and reduced energy bills.

 Warwick Development’s thermal excellence

 Our Skypod systems achieve U-values as low as 1.0 W/m²K, helping you save money on heating bills.
-The energy efficient design traps warm air inside whilst keeping cold air out, maintaining comfortable temperatures regardless of the weather outside.
+The energy efficient design traps warm air inside whilst keeping cold air out, maintaining comfortable temperatures.
+If you’re interested in our Skypod systems, please get in touch today to discuss your options, regardless of the weather outside.

 Maximising natural light

-The primary benefit of roof lanterns is flooding your conservatory with natural sunlight.
+The primary benefit of roof lanterns is flooding your conservatory with natural sunlight, as a roof light can significantly enhance brightness.
 Consider the size and configuration carefully – larger glazed areas obviously allow more light, but your existing roof structure and local planning authority requirements may impose limitations.

 Glass types also affect light transmission.
 Clear glass maximises light penetration, whilst tinted options like bronze, aqua or neutral glass can reduce glare whilst maintaining excellent visibility.